Auti29/Attend-X/README.md

 # Attend-X
-## attend-x is an webapp for tracking my attendence per week, per day, per lecture
+## attend-x is an webapp for tracking my attendence per week...